burger

 Manage redirection email addresses

-This guide concerns the email forwarding addresses feature, a function available on the Mail Services and used to create addresses solely intended to forward emails.
+This guide concerns the email redirection addresses feature, a function available on the Mail Services and used to create addresses intended solely for redirecting emails.

-To manage the redirections of existing email addresses on your Mail Service, refer to this other guide!
+To manage the redirection of existing email addresses on your Mail Service, refer to this other guide!

 Preamble